linode/docs/docs/guides/networking/linode-network/keepalived-with-bgp-failover/index.md

   name: Linode
 ---

-Keepalived is one of the most commonly used applications that implements the VRRP protocol, enabling ARP-based failover.
-Among many features, it can be used to check the health of a process or run a script when an issue arises.
+[Keepalived](https://linux.die.net/man/8/keepalived) is one of the most commonly used applications that implements VRRP, a networking protocol that manages IP address assignment and ARP-based failover.
+It can be configured with additional health checks, such as checking the status of a service or running a custom script.
+When one of these health checks detects an issue, the instance changes to a fault state and failover is triggered.
+During these state transitions, additional task can be performed through custom scripts.

-The Linode platform is currently undergoing [network infrastructure upgrades](/docs/guides/network-infrastructure-upgrades/) to migrate away from ARP-based systems in favor of BGP.
+The Linode platform is currently undergoing [network infrastructure upgrades](/docs/guides/network-infrastructure-upgrades/), which affects IP address assignment and failover.
 Once this upgrade occurs for the data center and hardware that your Compute Instances reside on, VRRP software like Keepalived can no longer directly manage failover.
-Even with these changes, other features of Keepalived can still be used.
-For instance, Keepalived can continue to run health checks or VRRP scripts and can be configured to interact with the BGP daemon (like lelastic) that does control failover.
+However, other features of Keepalived can still be used.
+For instance, Keepalived can continue to run health checks or VRRP scripts.
+It can then be configured to interact with whichever BGP daemon your system is using to manage IP address assignment and failover.

-This guide covers how to configure Keepalived with a simple health check and enable it to control lelastic, a simple BGP daemon created for the Linode platform.
+This guide covers how to configure Keepalived with a simple health check and enable it to control [lelastic](https://github.com/linode/lelastic), a BGP daemon created for the Linode platform.

 {{< note >}}
 If you are migrating to BGP-based failover and currently have health checks configured with Keepalived, you can modify the steps in this guide to include your own settings.